Quick Start

 After the repository is created, we can submit code through the following process:

-Before cloning the project, make sure that Git has been configured globally on your local machine:
+Before cloning the project, make sure that the local Git global configuration is completed:

 git config --global user.name “Username or nickname”